TosbackCgusBridge-Bot/CGUs-versions/Fandango/Privacy Policy.md

     *   Edison, NJ
     *   Houston, TX
     *   Tampa, FLFIND THEATERS + MOVIE TIMES NEAR FIND MOVIE TIMES + TICKETS
-*   Movie News Featured Movie News Quentin Tarantino discusses retiring. final 'Exodus: Gods and Kings' trailer Read More Here's what 'Big Hero 6''s robot Baymax MIGHT have looked like Read More What movie might Christopher Nolan make -- or not make -- next?
+*   Movie News Featured Movie News Watch: The first freaky 'Insurgent' trailer may give you nightmares!
+Read More Here's what 'Big Hero 6''s robot Baymax MIGHT have looked like Read More What movie might Christopher Nolan make -- or not make -- next?
 Read More Explore More
     *   Family
+    *   FrontRunners
     *   The Hunger Games Guide
     *   Holiday Movie Guide
     *   House of Screams